SerenTera/fix-fly-mount/README.md

 # fix flying mount
 Attempt to fix camera angle bug when unmounted from flying mounts using Tera Proxy

 So far, I know of only one person who had this bug where the camera angles focuses on character from a outwards persepective (ie: it fucks up camera angle when landing).
 If anyone has similar issues please try it out and tell me if it works.
-Bug only happens on landing and descent.
+Bug only happens on landing, where the camera locks up in a certain direction and cannot be moved.

 Work in Progress